zeek/zeek/script-reference/types.rst

-    In embedded matching the ``in`` operator is used with one "pattern" operand (which must be on the left-hand side) and one ":bro:type:`string`" operand, but tests whether the pattern appears anywhere within the given string.
+    In embedded matching the ``in`` operator is used with one "pattern" operand (which must be on the left-hand side) and one ":zeek:type:`string`" operand, but tests whether the pattern appears anywhere within the given string.
 For example::

         /foo|bar/ in "foobar"